inivekin/abosa/abosa.typ

 against those roads I would forsake,
 I found it's time that I forsook.
-Instead I'll note so simple truth, a measured time's not time perceievd, deadends I hit when in my youth can linger longer than believed.
+Instead I'll note so simple truth, a measured time's not time perceived, deadends I hit when in my youth can linger longer than believed.
 And so I know why still I fight,